-• If we decide that the medical care or drug is not covered, or you did not follow all the rules, we will not pay for our share of the cost of the care or drug.
-We will send you a letter explaining the reasons why we are not sending the payment and your rights to appeal that decision.
+• If we decide that the medical care or drug is not covered, or you did not follow all the rules, we will not pay for our share of the cost.
+We will send you a letter explaining the reasons why we are not sending the payment and your right to appeal that decision.